-Dallas Texas, widely known for its BBQ, Mexican cuisine and Steakhouses has a new star to add this renowned city and Lone Star state.
+Dallas Texas, widely known for its BBQ, Mexican cuisine and Steakhouses, as well as the local bars that many consider do more than enough to rub shoulders with the best restuarants in Dallas, has a new star to add this renowned city and Lone Star state.
 Nationally acclaimed, James Beard-nominated and Bravo’s “Top Chef” contestant Chef John Tesar will open KNIFE late-April in downtown Dallas on 5300 E. Mockingbird Lane.

 Chef Tesar is well regarded for his modern American cuisine prepared with classic European techniques.
 His culinary artistry has garnered much acclaim throughout his 20+ years in the restaurant industry, most recently including a 2014 James Beard Foundation “Best Chef Southwest” nomination.
 Knife is Tesar’s second restaurant in Dallas, including his highly acclaimed Spoon Bar & Kitchen, which has been recognized by Condé Nast Traveler, Bon Appétit and Esquire as one of the best new restaurants.